Behrouz Sebt Rasoul: Filmmaking career

-documentary episodes about nature, all internationally acclaimed by both professionals and the public.
-Tajikistan has officially submitted the film "Melody," directed by Iranian filmmaker Behrouz Sebt Rasoul, for consideration in the Best International Feature Film category at the 2025 Oscars.
+documentary episodes about nature, all internationally acclaimed by professionals and the public.

+Tajikistan officially submitted the film Melody, directed by Rasoul, for consideration in the Best International Feature Film category at the 2025 Oscars.

 Acting career

-Behrouz Sebt Rasoul is an Iranian actor and filmmaker.
-He plays the leading role in Without Permission (2025), directed by British-Iranian filmmaker Hassan Nazer.
+Rasoul plays the leading role in Without Permission (2025), directed by British-Iranian filmmaker Hassan Nazer.
 The film, screened in competition at the Busan International Film Festival, explores themes of creativity and self-expression in contemporary Iran.
-Screen Daily described Sebt Rasoul as “himself a director, his films including 2023’s Melody,” highlighting his dual career as both an actor and filmmaker.